Scale your business with our modular plugins.

 1. Use a Mobile-Friendly WordPress Theme

-Your WordPress theme significantly affects how well your site works on mobile devices.
-Not all themes are created equal—some load quickly and look great on phones, while others slow your site down or make it hard to use.
+Your WordPress theme has a significant impact on how well your site performs on mobile devices.
+Not all themes are created equal.
+Some load quickly and look great on phones, while others slow down your site or make it difficult to use.

 A good mobile-friendly theme should:

-Popular lightweight themes like Astra and GeneratePress are great choices because they’re designed for speed and mobile performance.
+Popular lightweight themes, such as Astra and GeneratePress, are great choices because they’re designed for speed and mobile performance.

 Before choosing a theme: